-My advice would be looking for several trusted technical architects/team leads in your network with a decade of experience or more.
+My advice would be to look for several trusted technical architects/team leads in your network with a decade of experience or more.
 Use other sources if you can, Quora being one option and technical consultants too.
 Ask for referrals and recommendations.
 Attend technical events and meet people there.

 Tech people may be fairly open to sharing their 2 cents if approached the right way.
 Just don’t get overwhelmed with a hundred different options as you may give up too soon.

 Back in 2010–2011, I joined a former client of mine in a new startup.
 He tried three or four teams before partnering up with me.

 I joined a project he won prior to that.
 His technical co-founder failed to align the time frames and we went past the deadline with 2–3 months of extra work to follow.
 The guy disappeared and stopped picking up his phone.
 He simply bailed as he had no experience working with customers in his previous roles.

 I stepped in, met with the client a few times, dealt with frustrations and managed to negotiate another 3 months.
 The project was finally delivered and – surprisingly – everyone was happy in the end.